golemiso/qmk_firmware/keyboards/manta60/keymaps/golemiso/readme.md

-# The default keymap for manta60
+# The default keymap for golemiso